-At the height of the financial downturn, the Westport News featured The Good Search CEO Krista Bradford on its front page , praising her ingenuity in helping unemployed executives.
+At the height of the financial downturn, Westport News featured The Good Search CEO Krista Bradford on its front page, praising her ingenuity in helping unemployed executives.
 An executive recruiter, Krista formed a Facebook social media group called Westporters Helping Westporters to enable neighbors to assist unemployed executives living in her town.
 The article was written by Anthony Karge of the Westport News is featured below.
 Download a PDF version of the article to read.
-Full text of the article is copied below.
+The full text of the article is copied below.

 Westporters Helping Westporters